 Were you Sega or Nintendo (or other) growing up?

 Personally, I was very much in the ‘SEGA’ camp, but we’ve got a good mix at Insert Coin Towers, so we have a great background to draw on!

 Who would win in a fight between Sonic and Mario?

 Ooh, that’s a tough one.
-Nowadays they’re best of friends right?
+Nowadays they’re the best of friends, right?
 Or at least not at each other all the time?
 They’re probably more likely to be sharing a chilli dog.
-They’re a great example of how fans should act to be honest!
+They’re a great example of how fans should act, to be honest!